-Note C--Explanation of the Difference Between the Government-wide and the Governmental Fund Financial Statements
+Note C - Explanation of the Difference Between the Government-wide and the Governmental Fund Financial Statements

 Long-term liabilities applicable to the Corporation's governmental activities are not due and payable in the current period, and accordingly are not reported as fund liabilities.
-When applicable, the non-current portion of compensated absences, the pension liability, and related deferred outflows and inflows of resources are therefore not reported in the governmental fund balance sheet.
-The expenses associated with the non-current portion of compensated absences, the pension liability, and the deferred outflows and inflows of resources does not require the use of current financial resources and, therefore, are not reported in the governmental fund statement of revenues, expenditures, and changes in fund balance.
+When applicable, the non-current portion of certain liabilities (for example, compensated absences or a pension or other postemployment benefits liability and related deferred outflows and inflows of resources) are therefore not reported in the governmental fund balance sheet.
 All liabilities, both current and long-term, are reported in the government-wide statement of net position.
-Accordingly, when applicable, the expenses associated with the non-current portion of compensated absences, the pension liability, and the deferred outflows and inflows of resources are reported in the government-wide statement of activities.
+Accordingly, when applicable, the expenses associated with the non-current portion of such long-term liabilities are reported in the government-wide statement of activities.